Runners¶

 - Remote Access: Information about remote access.

-- Version: Identifies the version of the Runner being used.
+- Version: Version of the Runner being used.

-- Java Version: Indicates the version of Java installed on the machine where the Runner was allocated.
+- Java Version: Version of Java installed on the machine where the Runner is allocated.

-- Last Telemetry Update: Informs the last time (date and time) the telemetry was updated.
+- Last Telemetry Update: Date and time of the last telemetry update.

 - Runner Uptime: The time the Runner has been or is active.